kenatiod/MUT/Understanding Machine Understanding.md

 - **Debugging and refinement**: Humans analyze the model's errors and provide targeted feedback and additional training examples to iteratively improve its performance (Klein et al., 2004).

-A key challenge in HITL learning is designing effective interaction interfaces and protocols to elicit useful input from humans.
+A significant challenge in HITL learning is designing effective interaction interfaces and protocols to elicit useful input from humans.
 The interface should be intuitive, minimize human effort, and provide the right level of granularity for feedback.
-Techniques from user experience design and human-computer interaction can inform the development of HITL interfaces (Amershi et al., 2019).
+Techniques from user experience design and human-computer interaction can inform the development of HITL interfaces (Amershi et al., 2019).#### A7.4.3 -- Evaluating HITL Learning

 #### A7.4.3 -- Evaluating HITL Learning

 Evaluating the effectiveness of HITL learning approaches requires considering both the model performance gains and the human factors involved.
-Some key evaluation criteria include:
+Some notable evaluation criteria include:

 - **Model accuracy**: The improvement in model accuracy or other relevant performance metrics as a result of human involvement.